Fernand Guindon: Background

 He was born in Fugèreville, Quebec, the son of Pascal Guindon and Josephine Lalonde, and he was educated in Bourget, Ontario and at the University of Ottawa.
 He married Claire-Marie Rouette (1917 - 2007).
 He settled at Apple Hill, Ontario after World War II, later moving to Cornwall.
 He was secretary for the Chamber of Commerce at Apple Hill.

-After graduating from school he worked for an Ottawa newspaper called Le Droit and as a translator for the Federal government.
+After graduating from school he worked for the Ottawa newspaper Le Droit and as a translator for the federal government.
 He also worked for his father's fuel oil business.
-In 1956, Guindon and his wife, Claire-Marie, founded a two bay full-service gas station and home heating oil distribution service, known as Guindon Glenoco Ltd., on Pitt Street in Cornwall.
+In 1956, Guindon and his wife, Claire-Marie, founded a two-bay full-service gas station and home heating oil distribution service, known as Guindon Glenoco Ltd., on Pitt Street in Cornwall.
 The business later expanded to include a second service station on Marleau Avenue, in Cornwall, and it remains active today (2014).
 All five of Guindon's sons have been actively involved in the business.
 Guindon also served as a Director of the Ontario Plowmen's Association.

 His son Luc later served in the Ontario legislature.